smmahadee/smmahadee/README.md

 📊 Proficient in data management and API handling with React Query, SWR, Redux, and Zustand.

-🛠 Strong foundation in JavaScript, Node.js, and MongoDB, with additional full-stack capabilities in PHP and Laravel for robust backend development.
+🛠 Strong foundation in JavaScript with additional full-stack capabilities in PHP and Laravel for robust backend development.

 💡 Why Choose Me?
 I blend technical expertise with a problem-solving mindset, leveraging my background in mathematics to approach software challenges analytically.
 Passionate about innovation, I keep up with the latest web technologies to deliver outstanding, scalable solutions.